-Individuals do not have control over most processes that bring about air pollution.
-It is up to policy-makers in energy, waste management, transport, and other connected sectors to institute changes to benefit public health.
+Individuals do not have control over most processes and the polluting industries that bring about air pollution.
+It is up to policy-makers in energy, waste management, transport, and other connected sectors to institute changes to reduce unhealthy air to benefit public health.

 The World Health Organisation estimates that reducing the annual particulate matter to align with the WHO guidelines could bring air pollution-related deaths down by 15%6

 There are several ways to promote better air quality.
-They include; cleaner transport, energy-efficient homes, eco-friendly power generation, eco-friendly industrial process, and better waste management system.
+They include; cleaner transport, energy-efficient homes, eco-friendly power generation, eco-friendly industrial process, and better waste management systems.

 Between 2010 to 2016, the percentage of the global population exposed to ambient air pollution dropped from 94.2% to 90%7

 While we're still in the depths of the problem, this reduction is an indicator that management solutions applied are working.
 The Air Pollution Prevention and Control Action Plan, coupled with the transition to cleaner energy, helped decrease PM concentrations in southeastern Asia.
 The EPA, acting on the Clean Air Act's authority, has reduced lead pollution to meet national air quality standards.